neam/docker-stack/stacks/neam/debian-php-nginx/stack/README.md

     docker-compose scale phpha=3

-On OXS, you can open the phphaproxy's statistics page to verify that the scaling is effective:
+On OSX, you can open the phphaproxy's statistics page to verify that the scaling is effective:

     stack/phphaproxy-stats.sh